 Here’s a short summary of the important points that were highlighted in today’s post:

-• Understanding your shadow is an important part of the individuation process
+• Understanding the shadow is an important part of the individuation process

 • The shadow is a reservoir for human darkness and things we don’t want to be